OpenHD/Documentation/hardware/first-time-setup.md

 ### Air cheap
 {% hint style="warning" %}
-Pi Zero 1 are not supported you need the version 2 !
+Pi Zero 1 is not supported you need the version 2 !
 {% endhint %}

 * A Raspberry Pi Zero 2: